Mystery internships create a space where you can leap into the unknown and cultivate your ability to adapt to new environments.

 You may have many questions about mystery internships, but the most important one is “Do you want to take the leap?”

-If you are interested in a mystery internship, applications are open on Symplicity till 01 February 2017.
+If you are interested in a mystery internship, applications are open on Symplicity in January every year.

-In the summer of 2014, 4 intrepid students served as the inaugural mystery interns and, based on their interests, were posted in Cambodia, Laos, Thailand and the United States.
+Over the last few summers, various students have served as mystery interns and, based on their interests and goals, were posted across Asia, Europe & USA.
 The students had challenging and edifying summers that expanded their comfort zones, and their experiences demanded resilience, adaptability and an ability to operate without a roadmap or with incomplete information.
 They cite the experience as invaluable in learning how to take a risk, making the most of one’s circumstances and gaining confidence to face future challenges.
 Here’s what they had to say:

 “I have gained so much in the past 10 weeks and I have been brought so far out of my comfort zone… I feel like every single thing I have learnt in this country is so valuable and meaningful to me as a human being and to my development.”